MeshTailor: Cutting Seams via Generative Mesh Traversal: Introduction

-To enable this, we introduce \textbf{ChainingSeams}, a serialization scheme that imposes a hierarchical order on the vertex sequence by prioritizing global structural cuts before local details to mirror a logical top-down design process.
+To enable this, we introduce \textbf{ChainingSeams}, a serialization scheme that imposes a hierarchical order on the seam chains by placing global structural cuts before local details.
 We support this representation with a \textit{dual-stream encoder} that fuses topological graph features with geometric shape information represented as point clouds.
 This hybrid embedding equips the pointer network with the rich context needed to trace these hierarchical paths accurately, yielding seam layouts that are both edge-aligned and semantically coherent.
-Extensive evaluations demonstrate that our approach yields significantly more professional, less fragmented seam layouts compared to optimization-based and recent neural baselines.
+Extensive evaluations demonstrate that our approach produces seam layouts whose chart counts closely match artist-authored layouts, with substantially less fragmentation than greedy charting baselines and more regular, edge-aligned islands than optimization-based and recent neural baselines.

 In summary, our key contributions are: